elkanamol/sierra_flashing_by_path/README.md

 # sierra_flashing_by_path
-Flasher machine to flash automatically by USB paths This script make to updates multiple Sierra Wireless EM9191 modems one by one by using the `-P` flag of USB path, and solves the issue that unit change the ttyUSB ports after reboot in Linux system.
+Flasher machine to flash automatically by USB paths This script make to updates multiple Sierra Wireless EM9191 modems one by one by using the `-P` flag of USB path, and solves the issue that the unit changes the ttyUSB ports after reboot in the Linux system.

 # usage